Expert Assistance in the identification of protected Trees located in Parramatta

 FAQs:

-What happens if I conduct work on a protected tree without permission?
+What is the consequence if I do work on a tree that is protected without permission?

-Can I contest a TPO Or preservation or TPO?
+Can I appeal a TPO Or preservation or TPO?

-Can I take down a protected tree?
+Can I remove a protected tree?

 Conclusion